Posterior Meta-Replay for Continual Learning: Supplementary Experiments and Results

-Multi-head \textsc{VCL} performs poorly in this benchmark.
-The correct task identity is chosen below chance level, which indicates that inducing task-specific uncertainty by the output head only is not sufficient for this challenging benchmark.
-We also experimented with multi-head \textsc{EWC} but observed instabilities similar to those reported in SM \ref{sm:sec:gmm}.
-In particular, some weights had very low Fisher values, which led to high variance in the predictions made by the post-hoc constructed posterior, even in-distribution.\footnote{Note, a heuristic modification would be to train the multihead network with EWC, but to omit the post-hoc posterior construction (cf. Eq. \ref{sm:eq:ewc:constructed}).
-In this case, there is still task-specific aleatoric uncertainty (similar to \textsc{PR-Dirac}), but no epistemic uncertainty and therewith no instability issues arising from the posterior construction using the EWC importance values.} The growing softmax baselines, \textsc{EWC-GH} and \textsc{VCL-GH}, perform at chancel level as only instances from the last task are correctly classified.
+\textit{VCL-multihead} performs poorly in this benchmark.
+The correct task identity is chosen below chance level, which indicates that inducing task-specific uncertainty through the output head only is not sufficient for this challenging benchmark.
+We also experimented with \textit{EWC-multihead} but observed instabilities similar to those reported in SM \ref{sm:sec:gmm}.
+In particular, some weights had very low Fisher values, which led to high variance in the predictions made by the post-hoc constructed posterior, even in-distribution.
+We therefore consider a heuristic modification of \textit{EWC-multihead}, where the proper post-hoc posterior construction is omitted (cf. Eq. \ref{sm:eq:ewc:constructed}), and a Dirac posterior based on the current MAP solution is used, called \textbf{EWC-Dirac}.
+In this case, there is still task-specific aleatoric uncertainty (similar to \textit{PosteriorReplay-Dirac}), but no epistemic uncertainty and therewith no instability issues arising from the posterior construction using the EWC importance values.
+In the growing softmax baselines, \textit{EWC-growing} and \textit{VCL-growing}, only instances from the last task are correctly classified.

-As consistently observed in all our experiments, \textsc{PR-Radial} underperforms \textsc{PR-BbB}.
-While this is in disagreement with the superior performance obtained with Radial posteriors in \cite{farquhar:radial}, their results were obtained for a medical dataset, and are therefore not comparable to the experiments that we consider.
-We leave it open for future work to investigate under which scenarios \textsc{PR-Radial} might be a useful replacement for \textsc{PR-BbB}.
+As consistently observed in all our experiments, \textit{PosteriorReplay-Radial} underperforms \textit{PosteriorReplay-BbB}.
+While this is in disagreement with the superior performance obtained with \textit{radial} posteriors in \cite{farquhar:radial}, their results were obtained for a medical dataset, and are therefore not comparable to the experiments that we consider.
+We leave it open for future work to investigate under which scenarios \textit{PosteriorReplay-Radial} might be a useful replacement for \textit{PosteriorReplay-BbB}.